National Games, Intl Badminton Tourney Coincidence Puts PBF In A Fix - UrduPoint

 The rescheduling of the 33rd National Games has put Pakistan Badminton Federation (PBF) in a fix as it is going to host an international badminton tournament almost during the same period

+ISLAMABAD, (APP - UrduPoint / Pakistan Point News - 16th Oct, 2019 ) :The rescheduling of the 33rd National Games has put Pakistan Badminton Federation (PBF) in a fix as it is going to host an international badminton tournament almost during the same period.

-The federation is set to hold the Badminton Asia and Badminton World Federation (BWF) approved 'Yonex Sunrise Pakistan Series International Tournament at Pakistan sports Complex Islamabad from November 7-10.
+The federation is set to hold the Badminton Asia and Badminton World Federation (WFB) approved 'Yonex Sunrise Pakistan Series International Tournament at Pakistan sports Complex Islamabad from November 7-10.

 Whereas the 33rd National Games, which were earlier scheduled to start on October 26 will now take place on November 9-14 as per Pakistan Olympic Association and the Khyber Pakhtunkhwa government's joint decision, taken on Tuesday.